MKand/agenticprotocols/README.md

 # The Metal Bank of Braveos Agent

 The Metal Bank of Braveos is a multi-agent application built using the Google Agent Development Kit (ADK).
 It simulates a fantasy-themed bank that processes loan applications and handles clandestine requests.
-This project serves as a practical demonstration of building sophisticated, tool-using, and multi-agent systems with ADK, showcasing key agentic protocols like Agent-to-Agent (A2A) communication and Microservice Communication Protocol (MCP) integration.
+This project serves as a practical demonstration of building sophisticated, tool-using, and multi-agent systems with ADK, showcasing key agentic protocols like Agent-to-Agent (A2A) communication and Model Context Protocol (MCP) integration.

 ## Architecture Deep Dive: A Roadmap to Agentic Protocols